-Just when I was thinking I had met a potential boyfriend, this guy was too young, joke’s on me!.
+Just when I thought I had met a potential boyfriend, this guy was too young; joke’s on me!.

-“But 29 is not bad na!” went Bisola with a flip of both hands.
+“But 30 is not bad na!”
+Bisola insisted, flipping her hands.

-“That’s because you are dating a thirty year old guy”
+“That’s because you are dating a twenty-nine-year-old guy.”

-“Hmn” I took a sip from my drink.
-“But you know these Lagos guys na, I’m sure he has one serious girlfriend somewhere”
+“Hmm,” I took a sip from my drink.
+“But you know these Lagos guys na, I’m sure he has one serious girlfriend somewhere.”

 “Ehn, you too you will be serious na.
-In fact, your own seriousness will pass her own…”
+In fact, your own seriousness will surpass her own…”

 “He is not even married so it’s not like there is an issue there.
 See, any man that has not carried a girl to the altar is available..”

 “Ehn then go and be with Donald na.
-Don’t you worry about his age, okay? it is no-thang but a nu-umber” she stressed, lifting her glass to her lips.
+No dey reason him age, it’s no-thang but a number,” she stressed, lifting her glass to her lips.
 “Shebi he has money?”

-My eyes were affixed on the laptop on my desk.
-I was browsing through event centers and foreign interior designs ideas when my smartphone chimed next to me.
-That was the phone that carried my personal line, my business sim was in a different phone.
+I was gliding my cursor over web pages on my laptop, seeking new ideas for interior decorations, when my smartphone chimed next to me.
+That was the phone that carried my personal line; my business sim was on a different phone.

 I picked up the phone and got a mushy feeling as I read the caller.